Financial parallels between the 1920s and today

 Of course, history doesn't always repeat itself.
 Whether December 31 proves to be a long-term high in the Dow remains to be seen.
 The stock market rally since March 2009 has been doggedly persistent.
 Prices have surged several times just as the indicators suggested the uptrend was over.

-Bad Start for Stocks in 2014: Buying opportunity or more pain
+Bad Start for Stocks in 2014: Buying opportunity or more pain to come?

 You can benefit greatly from looking at charts that take a historical look at what's going on in the financial markets.
 Robert Prechter has just released an issue of his Elliott Wave Theorist publication that includes 15 charts of the S&P 500, NASDAQ, gold, and mutual funds -- along with his analysis.